UNCLASSIFIED (U)

 · Provide the annual FEQ mailing to the beneficiaries.

-Volume Methodology: Volumes will be based on totals generated by the performance accounting tool maintained by DOS.
+Volume Methodology: Volumes will be based on totals generated by the performance accounting tool maintained by Department of State

 Validation Methodology: RFBOs will validate the number of requests sent by the RFBOs and their designees.